 The Remuneration Committee prepares issues concerning remuneration and other benefits for corporate management, while decisions thereon are taken by Duni’s Board of Directors.
 Compensation and benefits for corporate management are evaluated through comparisons with market data provided by external sources.
 Such data demonstrates that Duni has competitive compensation levels and that the total compensation package is reasonable and not excessively high.
 Once a year, the Remuneration Committee evaluates the performance of senior executives and also certain second-tier managers in accordance with a systematic procedure.

-The Remuneration Committee held four meetings in 2014.
-At the initial meeting held following the Annual General Meeting on May 6, 2014, Pauline Lindwall was appointed as a member of the Remuneration Committee.
-The other two members are: Magnus Yngen (Chairman) and Anders Bülow.
+The Remuneration Committee held three meetings in 2015.
+At the initial meeting held following the Annual General Meeting on May 3, 2015, Johan Andersson was appointed as a member of the Remuneration Committee.
+The other two members are: Pauline Lindwall (Chairman) and Magnus Yngen.
 The CEO participates at the meetings, as does the HR Director, who serves as a secretary at meetings of the Remuneration Committee.

 Duni’s Audit Committee is responsible for ensuring the quality of the Company’s financial and business reporting.
 The Committee also evaluates Duni’s internal control processes and management of financial and operating risks.
 The Committee meets regularly with the Company’s auditors in order to obtain information regarding the focus and scope of the external audit and to evaluate the work of the external auditors.
 The evaluation also covers the scope of any non-audit-related work performed by the auditors on behalf of Duni.
 When preparing a proposal regarding the election of auditors and compensation for audit work, the Nomination Committee is assisted by the Audit Committee.

-The Audit Committee held four meetings in 2014 and comprises three members: Pia Rudengren (Chairman), Anders Bülow and Alex Myers.
+The Audit Committee held four meetings in 2015 and comprises three members: Pia Rudengren (Chairman), Magnus Yngen and Alex Myers.
 The CFO and the Group Accounting manager, as well as the auditors, participate at all meetings.

 President and Chief Executive Officer von Duni seit Dezember 2012.